nvim-treesitter/nvim-treesitter/README.md

   </p>
 </div>

+The goal of `nvim-treesitter` is both to provide a simple and easy way to use the interface for [tree-sitter](https://github.com/tree-sitter/tree-sitter) in Neovim and to provide some basic functionality such as highlighting based on on it:

 ![cpp example](assets/example-cpp.png)

 Traditional highlighting (left) vs Treesitter-based highlighting (right).
-See more examples in [our gallery](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Gallery).
+More examples can be found in [our gallery](https://github.com/nvim-treesitter/nvim-treesitter/wiki/Gallery).

-**Warning: Treesitter and Treesitter highlighting are an experimental feature of nightly versions of Neovim.
+**Warning: Treesitter and nvim-treesitter highlighting are an experimental feature of nightly versions of Neovim.
-Please consider the experience with this plug-in as experimental until Neovim 0.5 is released!**
+Please consider the experience with this plug-in as experimental until Neovim 0.5 is released!
+You can find the current roadmap [here](https://github.com/nvim-treesitter/nvim-treesitter/projects/1).
+The roadmap and all features of this plugin are open to change, and any suggestion will be highly appreciated!**

+Nvim-treesitter is based on three interlocking features: [**language parsers**](#parsers), [**queries**](#queries), and [**modules**](#modules), where *modules* provide features -- such as highlighting -- based on *queries* for syntax objects specified by language *parsers*.
+Users will generally only need to interact with parsers and modules as explained in the next section.
+For more detailed information on setting these up, see ["Advanced setup"](#advanced).

 # Quickstart